-As society transitioned from hunting and gathering to a farming society and from nomadic lifestyles to sedentary lifestyles, the impact associated with human environmental interactions evolved.
+As society transitioned from hunting and gathering to a farming society and from nomadic lifestyles to sedentary lifestyles, the impact associated with human-environmental interactions evolved.

-The following will provide an overview of what human environmental interactions are and the significance of this topic.
+The following will provide an overview of what human-environmental interactions are and the significance of this topic.

-The Three Types of Human Environmental Interaction
+The 3 Types of Human Environmental Interaction

 Human-environment interactions can be categorized into three types:

-1. Dependence on the environment
+1. Dependence on the Environment

-2. Modification of the environment
+2. Modification of the Environment

 To fulfill their needs, humans modify the environment to meet their own goals and needs.
 Human activities can impact the environment in both positive and negative ways.

-3. Adaptation to the environment
+3. Adaptation to the Environment

-Examples of Human Environment Interactions
+Top 12 Examples of Human-Environment Interactions

-Natural resources, such as oil, metals and timber, play a significant role in humans’ day-to-day lives.
+Natural resources, such as oil, metals, and timber, play a significant role in humans’ day-to-day lives.
 The demand for natural resources continues to increase as the global population keeps growing.

-Renewable resources will replenish to replace the portion depleted by usage and consumption, either through natural reproduction or other recurring processes in a finite amount of time.
-Renewable resources include solar energy, hydropower and wind energy.
+Renewable resources will replenish to replace the portion depleted by usage and consumption through natural reproduction or other recurring processes in a finite amount of time.
+Renewable resources include solar energy, hydropower, and wind energy.